kathleenleeper/config-snippets/README.md

-Snippets + troubleshooting for running Fedora 33 in an academic environment.
+Snippets + troubleshooting for running Fedora [x] in an academic environment.
+YMMV.